hackersanddesigners/wiki2print/wiki/README.md

 | MariaDB      | 10.3.31 |
 | Nginx        |  1.14.2 |

+Make sure you have already cloned this repository into a web-accessible folder on your remote server.

 ## Download

 Navigate to this folder in your working directory: